jmyers7/book/_sources/chapters/11-optim.md

 (app-conv-sec)=
-## Appendix: Convex functions
+## Appendix: convex functions

-To be written!!!
+We begin with the definition of a convex function.
+Notice that it does not require that the function have any special properties, like differentiability.

 ```{prf:definition}
 :label: convex-concave-def